orenji-neko/ipt-final/server/README.md

    ```bash
    npm start
    ```
-   This will start the server on port 4000 (default) or the port specified in your .env file.
+   This will start the server on port 4000.

 2. **API Documentation**
    - Once the server is running, you can access the Swagger documentation at: